|Nutrition Facts (per serving)|

-- Put the pitted cherries and their juice in even amounts in two 1-pint jars or one 1-quart jar.
+Put the pitted cherries and their juice in even amounts in 2 (1-pint) jars or 1 (1-quart) jar.

-- Chill for at least a week before using and up to 2 months; the pickles will still be edible after 2 months, but I find their texture starts to get a tad on the mushy side for my taste.
+Chill for at least a week before using and up to two months; the pickles will still be edible after two months but we find their texture starts to get a tad on the mushy side for my taste.

-Note: These are "refrigerator" pickles and haven't been hot-water processed or canned, so they are not shelf-stable and need to be kept in the fridge.
+- These are "refrigerator" pickles and haven't been hot-water processed or canned so they are not shelf-stable and need to be kept in the fridge.

 - Add a few cloves, a cinnamon stick, and a pod or two of cardamom to give these pickles a warm spice note.